-A. Exceeds 75% of the crane's rated capacity for the crane configuration pipelines, vessels, or reactors containing flammable, explosive, or hazardous gases or liquids etc.
+- A. Exceeds 75% of the crane's rated capacity for the crane configuration - B. Requires two cranes to make the lift - C. Is located such that the load or the crane boom could fall on electric lines, transformers, pipelines, vessels, or reactors containing flammable, explosive, or hazardous gases or liquids etc. - D. Utilize poles and derricks that have been erected for a specific lift